Quick Answer

 | Party-in-interest ownership threshold | 50%+ owners and 50%+ owned entities |

-- The IPS is a double-edged sword: it demonstrates prudence, but failing to follow your own IPS is itself a fiduciary breach.
+- The Investment Policy Statement is a double-edged sword.
+It demonstrates prudence, but failing to follow your own IPS is itself a fiduciary breach.

-- A party in interest reaches wide: fiduciaries, service providers, the sponsoring employer, covered unions, major owners, and relatives (spouse, ancestors, lineal descendants).
+- A party in interest reaches wide.
+The term covers fiduciaries, service providers, the sponsoring employer, covered unions, major owners, and relatives (spouse, ancestor, lineal descendant, or spouse of a lineal descendant).

 One-Breath Recap

-The Employee Retirement Income Security Act (ERISA) governs private employer retirement plans and is enforced by the Department of Labor, not the SEC, so government, church, and individual-IRA plans are out.
+The Employee Retirement Income Security Act governs private employer retirement plans and is enforced by the Department of Labor, not the SEC, so government and individual-IRA plans are out, and church plans are out unless they elect coverage.
 A fiduciary is defined by function, and owes loyalty, prudence under the higher prudent expert standard, diversification, and adherence to compliant plan documents.
-A 3(38) manager takes on discretion and liability that a 3(21) adviser shares; an IPS is optional but binding once adopted.
-Prohibited transactions with parties in interest are strict liability with narrow exemptions for reasonable-compensation services and participant loans, while the participant-directed safe harbor shields fiduciaries from participants' own investment choices but never from the duty to select and monitor the options prudently.
+A 3(38) manager takes on discretion and liability that a 3(21) adviser only shares; an Investment Policy Statement is optional but binding once adopted.
+Prohibited transactions with parties in interest are strict liability with narrow exemptions for reasonable-compensation services and participant loans, while the participant-directed safe harbor shields fiduciaries from participants' own choices but never from the duty to select and monitor the options prudently.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full ERISA Issues unit for the complete lesson.
+Read the full ERISA Issues unit.